A Plug-and-Play Method for Improving Imperceptibility and Capacity in Practical Generative Text Steganography: Experiments

 \subsubsection{Domain Statistical Imperceptibility}

 The main goal of steganography is to conceal a secret message so that it appears as an innocent carrier.
-We mainly measure the imperceptibility of stegotext from two perspectives: the degree of similarity to the distribution of real covertext in the target domain and the ability to resist detection by steganalysis.
-In addition, we analyzed whether FreStega can enhance resistance to AIGT detection, a step that is typically performed before content is published on real-world online platforms.
+We mainly measure the imperceptibility of stego text from two perspectives: the degree of similarity to the distribution of real cover text in the target domain and the ability to resist detection by steganalysis.

-We employ the MAUVE \cite{mauve} metric to evaluate how closely the probability distribution of the generated stegotext aligns with that of the target domain human text, estimated by Monte Carlo methods:
+We use MAUVE \cite{mauve} to measure how closely the distribution of generated stego text matches that of target-domain human text (estimated by Monte Carlo methods).
+MAUVE ranges from $[0,1]$, and values closer to 1 indicate more similar distributions.